joshimi/XLFormula-Engine/README.md

 # XLFormula Engine

 XLFormula Engine is a Rust crate for parsing and evaluating Excel formulas.

-It currently works with f32 types.
+It works with f32 by default (the `f32` feature) or with `f64` by enabling the `f64` feature and disabling default features.

 ## Features